geonetwork/core-geonetwork/docs/manual/docs/user-guide/workflow/geopublication.md

 ## Next steps

-Once you have registered a WMS layer in a metadata record, you can generate an overview using the service (see [linking-thumbnail-from-wms](linking-thumbnail-from-wms.md)).
+Once you have registered a WMS layer in a metadata record, you can generate an overview using the service (see [Generating a thumbnail using WMS layers](/user-guide/associating-resources/linking-thumbnail.rst#linking-thumbnail-from-wms)).